-- Apply the guidance provided in TR 24772-1 clause 6.26.5. - Eliminate dead code to the extent possible from C programs. - Use compilers and analysis tools to assist in identifying unreachable code. - Use "//" comment syntax instead of "/\...\/" comment syntax to avoid the inadvertent commenting out sections of code. - Delete deactivated code from programs due to the possibility of accidentally activating it.
+- Apply the guidance provided in TR 24772-1 clause 6.26.5. - Eliminate dead code, - Use compilers and analysis tools to assist in identifying unreachable code. - Use "//" comment syntax instead of "/\...\/" comment syntax to avoid the inadvertent commenting out sections of code.